FailAcademy/learning/wdp-vancouver/_lessons/week-06/02-php-cont.md

 Below we have two arrays containing similarly formatted data representing two movies.

-Your task is to search the [PHP documentation](http://php.net/manual/en/ref.array.php) for array functions and figure out what built-in function (or combination of functions) will return the data formatted as required in each of the challenges.
+Your task is to search the [PHP documentation](http://php.net/manual/en/ref.array.php) for array functions and figure out what built-in function (or combination of functions) will return the data formatted as required by each of the challenges.

 Paste this code into an `index.php` file (between `<?php ?>` tags of course!) to get started...
 ￼